Jordan Peele

-Early life
+Early life and education

 Jordan Haworth Peele was born in New York City on February 21, 1979.
 His mother, Lucinda Williams, is white, from Maryland.
-His father, Hayward Peele, Jr. (died 1999), was African American, and originally from North Carolina.
+His father, Hayward Peele Jr. (died 1999), was African American, and originally from North Carolina.
 Peele last saw his father when he was seven years old, and was raised by his single mother on Manhattan's Upper West Side.
-He attended the Computer School in Manhattan, graduated from The Calhoun School on Manhattan's Upper West Side in 1997 after securing a scholarship to attend the private school, and went on to Sarah Lawrence College where he majored in puppetry.
+Peele had been a cinephile ever since he was a young child and decided at 12 that he wanted to be a film director.
+Peele states that the moment he realized he had a gift of some sort came at a camp he attended where he told a scary campfire story, and realized his own fear had disappeared.
+With a new sense of power, he realized that if he created the horror, there was no reason to be scared of it, something he took with him when decided to direct film.
+In addition, he states that Glory, Edward Scissorhands, Thelma & Louise, and Aliens were films that had a strong effect on him.
+He attended the Computer School in Manhattan, graduated from The Calhoun School on Manhattan's Upper West Side in 1997 after securing a scholarship to attend the private school, and went on to Sarah Lawrence College, where he declared a major in puppetry.
 After two years, Peele dropped out to form a comedy duo with Sarah Lawrence classmate and future Key & Peele writer Rebecca Drysdale.

-Peele had been a cinephile ever since he was a young child and decided at 12 that he wanted to be a film director, citing Glory, Edward Scissorhands, Thelma & Louise, and Aliens as films that had a strong effect on him.

 Career

-2002–2016: Television success

-Peele regularly performed at Boom Chicago in Amsterdam and The Second City in Chicago.
-He and Nicole Parker were well known for their musical duets at Boom Chicago.
-He portrayed a popular character called "Danish Supermodel Ute" during his time at Boom Chicago and hosted MTV's Comedy Weekend in 2002.
+Peele regularly performed at Boom Chicago, an English language improv troupe based in Amsterdam and The Second City in Chicago where he trained with Keegan-Michael Key.

+2002–2016: Television